usaid-cs/yesterday-i-learned/random.md

 - ["wyciwyg"](https://en.wikipedia.org/wiki/WYCIWYG): What You Cache Is What You Get
 - The Bic pen was made (not invented) by a Mr.Bich.
 He changed the pen's name from Bich to Bic after he learned about how the English would pronounce it.
 - [Anna Gunn](https://en.wikipedia.org/wiki/Anna_Gunn), the Skyler White actress, really lives in New Mexico.
 Her commute must have been excellent.
-- ["Never make the same mistake twice"](https://www.quora.com/What-does-Gus-mean-when-he-advises-Walt-Dont-make-the-same-mistake-twice) is exactly the same as "Always learn from your mistakes."
 - In season one of Breaking Bad, two people died.
 [In season two, they reckon 176 did.](http://breakingbad.wikia.com/wiki/List_of_deaths_on_Breaking_Bad)
 - Chemo patients don't grow beards.
 Not sure how Walter was doing it.
 - There are more calories in [African American coffee](https://funsubstance.com/fun/239676/id-like-an-african-american-coffee/) from being hot than from being coffee.
 (Simply being 60 degrees Celsius gives around 80 Calories.)